MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Exercises/01-app-service-deploy-container.md

 # Deploy a containerized app to Azure App Service

+In this exercise you deploy a simple containerized app to Azure App Service.

 Tasks performed in this exercise:

 * Create an Azure App Service resource for a containerize app